|Commander / EDH||Legal|

 |Ultimate Masters (UMA)||Mythic Rare|

 Tribal Enchantment — Faerie

-At the beginning of your upkeep, you lose 1 life and put a 1/1 black Faerie Rogue creature token with flying into play.
+At the beginning of your upkeep, you lose 1 life and create a 1/1 black Faerie Rogue creature token with flying.

 3 days ago

 Super flavorful as always.
 If your playgroup allows for proxies, have you considered Bitterblossom ?
 Gorgeous card, and will really help out all your Faerie synergies.